 Serengeti National Park, the highest concentrations of predators in Africa

 The Park is over 14 763 square kilometres in size and can be divided into four parts, according to their unique vegetation and landscapes: the Serengeti Plains with short and long grass, the central part of Seronera with acacia savannah, the Western Corridor with extensive woodland and the Northern Serengeti with hilly and densely wooded areas.
-Scattered throughout Serengeti savannah, there are several outcrops of granite that stick out like rocky islands in a sea of grass.
+Scattered throughout the Serengeti savannah, there are several outcrops of granite that stick out like rocky islands in a sea of grass.

-The predator viewing here is exceptional with approximately 3000 lions and a huge number of cheetah, leopards and hyenas that control the vast plains and savannah woodlands.
+The predator viewing here is exceptional, with approximately 3000 lions and a huge number of cheetah, leopards and hyenas that control the vast plains and savannah woodlands.
 Serengeti also boasts great herds of buffalo, smaller groups of elephant and giraffe, many kinds of primates including baboons, velvet and Colobus monkeys, thousands upon thousands of eland, topi, kongoni, impala and Grant’s gazelle and more than 500 species of birds.

-Exploring its beautiful grasslands and endless savannah, we spotted hundreds and hundreds of animals but above all a considerable quantity of lions and cheetah.
+Exploring its beautiful grasslands and endless savannah, we spotted hundreds and hundreds of animals but, above all, a considerable quantity of lions and cheetah.
 We’ve visited all the most famous savannah national park through this amazing continent, and we’ve never seen an incredible concentration of predators like in Serengeti.

 The best memories we’ve kept in our mind are a big group of lions resting in the grass just a few meters from my vehicle, 3 cheetahs playing together, a cheetah with its 4 babies and a beautiful leopard eating an antelope.
-As the Australian born war correspondent and author of popular histories and books about Africa Alan Moorehead said, “anyone who can go to the Serengeti, and does not, is mad!”.
+As the Australian born war correspondent and author of popular histories and books about Africa, Alan Moorehead said, “anyone who can go to the Serengeti, and does not, is mad!”.